smythp/intro-command-line/sections/grep.md

 191
 ```

 Here we have asked `cat` to read nypl_items.csv, take the output and pipe it into the `grep` command, which will ignore capitalization and find all instances of the word "paris."
 We then pipe the output of that count into the word count `wc` utility with the `-l` lines option.
-The pipeline returns `191` letting us know that Paris (or paris) occurs on 191 lines of our dataset.
+The pipeline returns `191` letting us know that Paris (or paris) occurs on 191 lines of our data set.

 ### Challenge